HenrydeB/Rustqlite/README.md

 > [!NOTE]
 > ALL commands must end with a `;` terminator, otherwise this will be identified as an invalid statement.
-> ALL commands are confied to a single line as of 10/21/2024.
+> ALL commands are confied to a single line.
 >
->
+> A special note on WHERE clauses: when you list a series of conditions in a WHERE, this project only supports AND in the sense that if any row
+> has a conditions that would match a value within any one of your WHERE clauses, this would be a valid row for the statement.
+This was done for the
+> sake of simplicity an due to time constraints, but will be updated in the future.

 ### SELECT
 A select statement can request all columns from the target table using an aserisk `*` or a collection of desired columns from the table by listing them: